MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

 **Parameters:** The names listed in the function definition.

 **Arguments:** The _real_ values that get passed to and recieved by the function.

+REGULAR FUNCTIONS ONLY:
+We can access the arguments list in our local function by also using "arguments".
+So if we pass more arguments than parameters, they get stored and is accessible through "arguments".

+    const add = function (a, b) {
+    return arguments[0] + arguments[1]
+    }

+    console.log(add(11, 22, 33, 4))

+NB: Arguments only exist in regular functions.
+There is no "bound", no local variable, in arrow functions.

 **Function:** Put simply: A program inside the program.
 This sub program can be executed as many times as we want.
 It is also the keyword we need to use, followed by a set of parentheses and curly braces.